cdave1/davidpetrie.com/src/pages/projectArchive.md

 * [Github](http://github.com/cdave1/multitouchview)

-Multi Touch Screen is an Objective-c++ extension to the EAGLView.
-It was adapted from TouchScreen in the <a href="http://www.oolongengine.com/">Oolong Engine</a>.
-Its main task is to store Cocoa multi touch input in a buffer with the expectation that some other thread will repeatedly collect data from the buffer.
-This is mainly useful for apps that want to synchronize user input with rendering.
+The library is an Objective-C++ extension to the EAGLView that handles multi touch info for games.
 Also see [Multi Touch Screen](http://github.com/cdave1/multitouchscreen), an older version of this library.

+Our fingers are extremely nimble and precise, but mobile phone games often run at low frame rates (30fps).
+Your game needs to handle multi-touch input in such a way that no input gets lost.
+A player can tap a screen multiple times, with multiple fingers, in the time it takes for the game to render a single frame.
+If the app ignores this input, it can make the app feel sluggish and unresponsive.

+The main task of this library is to record a history of all input data since the last frame, so that you have a full record of what the user actually did, and thus can make the game react accordingly.

 ## Distributed Game Of Life